pelican-eggs/eggs/game_eggs/steamcmd_servers/enshrouded/README.md

 | Processor | Recent x86/64 (AMD/Intel) processor. | You need min 4 Cores for the Server. |
 | RAM       |  4-6 GB     |
 | Storage   |  30 GB (or more, depending on save size or frequency) |

+### Server not showing in Serverlist?

+The fact that the server is not displayed in the server list is a known problem.

+As a workaround, you can add the server as a favourite via IP:port in the Steam server browser.
+The server should then be at the top of the ingame server list